agrifooddatacanada/OCA_training_pathway/add_format_values.md

 ## Regex

-The regular expression, or shortened as "regex", is a powerful way to search and filter strings.
+A regular expression, or shortened as "regex", is a powerful way to search and filter strings.
 You could build a search pattern using character literals, operators, or constructs to match specific types of characters in a string.
 The OCA uses the Rust regex Flavour, with the full documentation that could be found [here](https://docs.rs/regex/latest/regex/#syntax).

 ### Frequently Used Regex Syntaxes